jdugge/BufferByPercentage/README.txt

 Plugin for QGIS for buffering polygon layers so the resulting features' area is a specified percentage of the original.

-Provides both a standalone dialog (in the "Vector" menu) and algorithms for the Processing framework (under "Buffer by percentage").
+This plugin provides algorithms for the Processing framework (under "Buffer by percentage").

 The percentage can either be specified as a single value for all features,